grafana/grafana/ISSUE_TRIAGE.md

 ## 5. Requesting help from the community

-Depending on the issue and/or priority, it's always a good idea to consider signaling to the communicty that help from community is appreciated and needed in case an issue is not prioritized to be worked on by maintainers.
+Depending on the issue and/or priority, it's always a good idea to consider signalling to the community that help from community is appreciated and needed in case an issue is not prioritized to be worked on by maintainers.
 Use your best judgement.
 In general, when requesting help from the community it means a contribution has a good chance of getting accepted and merged.

 In many cases the issue author or community as a whole is more suitable to contribute changes since they're experts in their domain.
 It's also quite common that someone has tried to get something to work using the documentation without success and made an effort to get it to work and/or reached out to the [community site](https://community.grafana.com/) to get the missing information.
 In especially these areas it's more likely that there exists experts in their own domain and usually a good idea to request help from contributors: